RobDWaller/robdwaller.github.io/_posts/2018-01-15-why-you-must-test-to-break.md

 }
 ```

 Our code now fulfils the tests and it can only be used in one way.
 A developer cannot throw a Car object at the Order object without complying with our application rules.
+And it means our code and application are now more robust and properly tested.

 Everything I've stated in this post, I hope, is obvious as the example is very simple.
-However I strongly believe that as application logic grows and becomes more complex developers often fail to implement 'test to break' principles.
-It is essential that developers and QAs consider how code and applications may be misused and test for these scenarios.
+However in more complex applications things are less obvious and more likely to go wrong, especially when integrated.
+This is why it is essential to follow 'test to break' principles and always look for ways in which your code may be misused.
+This will have a number of benefits, your application and code will be more robust, meaning you'll sleep better at night, but importantly you'll spend less time bug fixing after launch.

+If you would like to view a working version of the code discussed in this post please take a look at the associated repository.
+And of course if you have any questions or thoughts please message me on Twitter [@RobDWaller](https://twitter.com/RobDWaller)